 In your own life, reduce your footprint as much as possible!
 As a business check out these resources as a place to start, or expand on your practises.

-01. Offset your carbon.
-Reduce everything you can first, then offset the rest.
-We’re current working on ours!
+01. Offset your carbon, it it makes sense.
+We’re still plenty dubious too but we have some solutions.
+Reduce everything you can first, then ideally, tally up what’s left (a good but rough calculation will do), multiply it by a high carbon price and donate it to a local regenerative or conservation project.
 Offsetting can get complex but it’s usually cheaper than you think.
 Carbon offset projects should be verifiable, enforceable, permanent, additional and monitored.
-Look at the Gold Standard, Carbon Fund, Conservation Org and Terra Pass.
+If you’re donating directly to an offset project specifically, look at the Gold Standard, Carbon Fund, Conservation Org and Terra Pass.

 02. Join 1% for the planet.
 Commit to donating a portion of your revenue to the environment each year.